neodsp/neo-audio/README.md

     let selected_output_device = neo_audio.backend().output_device();
 ```

 Start the audio stream with the selected settings.
-You have to call the constructot of the Processor here manually, to be more flexible.
+You have to call the constructor of the Processor here manually, to increase flexibility.

 ```Rust
 neo_audio.start_audio(MyProcessor::default())?;